askngan/AppConnect/appconnect.md

 {:download: .download}

-# IBM App Connect concepts
+# {{site.data.keyword.appconnect_notm}} concepts
 {: #concepts}

-{{site.data.keyword.appconservicefull}} is a business-friendly tool that you can use to integrate your cloud-based or on-premises applications to automate tedious and repetitive tasks.

-{{site.data.keyword.appconserviceshort}} connects your applications in minutes - automating updates, notifications, and events, and keeping your data in sync between multiple applications.
-You can use it to connect applications in the cloud or local (on-premises) applications.

-You can run two types of resource in {{site.data.keyword.appconserviceshort}} to connect your apps, depending on your business needs: integration servers and flows.
-To run your App Connect Enterprise or IBM Integration Bus solutions, you upload an integration solution in a BAR file, then run it in an integration server in {{site.data.keyword.appconserviceshort}}.
-You create flows in {{site.data.keyword.appconserviceshort}} to connect your applications so that something that happens in one application makes something else happen in another application.
-You can create event-driven flows and flows for APIs.

-You can use the {{site.data.keyword.appconserviceshort}} dashboard to monitor your flows and integration servers to see how much work they're doing for you.
-Start and stop them, and change them when you need to.
+{{site.data.keyword.appconservicefull}} helps you to connect your applications: from simple trigger-action interactions to complex integrations.
+You can use {{site.data.keyword.appconserviceshort}} to create event-driven flows or flows for APIs.
+Or you can upload and run the integration solutions that you create in IBM App Connect Enterprise or IBM Integration Bus, without the need to acquire and maintain an IT infrastructure.
+You can see and administer all your integrations - integration servers, event-driven flows, and flows for APIs - in one place on the {{site.data.keyword.appconserviceshort}} dashboard.
+{: shortdesc}

 The features and terminology of {{site.data.keyword.appconserviceshort}} are explained in more detail here: